ycexiao/scikit-package/doc/source/billinge-group-standards.rst

 #.
 A PR should close an issue on GitHub.
 If there is no issue, make one.
 If the issue is big, consider breaking it down into smaller issues.

 #.
 Review your own PR.
-Start as a draft PR, visit “Files changed”, add comments, and then request a review.
+Start as a draft PR, click :guilabel:`Files changed`, add comments, and then request a review.
 In-line comments are needed if the changes are not obvious for the reviewer.
 See https://github.com/Billingegroup/scikit-package/pull/310.

 #.
-If another commit was pushed after “ready for review”, write another comment “ready for review after fixing ____” so that the reviewer is directed to the PR, not the file changes by the new commit.
+If *another commit* was pushed after “@username ready for review”, write another comment *“@username ready for review after fixing ____”* so that the reviewer is directed to the PR, not the file changes by the new commit.

 #.
 PR from a new branch if it contains a meaningless commit history.